paugier/nbabel/py/vector.md

 ## Comparison and compatibility with Numpy

-`vecpy` would be much simpler than Numpy (much smaller API) and targets specifically alternative PyPy implementations with a JIT.
+`vecpy` would be much simpler than Numpy (much smaller API) and targets specifically alternative Python implementations with a JIT.
 The goal is only to provide an API adated for computationally intensive tasks in pure Python codes.

 Numpy arrays can't contain Python objects continuously in memory.
-Moreover, Numpy uses the CPython C API so that it's very difficult (or impossible?) for alternative Python interpreters to strongly accelerate Numpy codes.
+Moreover, Numpy uses the CPython C API so that it's very difficult (or impossible?) for alternative Python interpreters to accelerate Numpy codes.

-It should be easy and very efficient (without copy) to convert vectors of simple numerical types into contiguous Numpy arrays (and inversely).
+It should be easy and efficient (without copy) to convert vectors of simple numerical types into contiguous Numpy arrays (and inversely).

 ## Comparison with `array.array`